 With this new tech the 2016 MacBook Pro could theoretically power dual 4K displays over a USB C cable or a single 5K display.
 While Apple does not sell a 4K or 5K monitor yet, it is on the wishlist for many Mac users and the Thunderbolt Display is no longer sold.

 The report from Ming-Chi Kuo outlines the likely addition of Touch ID to the Mac.
 This would allow users to login and authenticate purchases as well as secure passwords and notes.
+The new leaked photos shows someone using Touch ID on a MacBook Pro to make a purchase with Apple Pay.

 With Apple Pay on the Web, users can authenticate an Apple Pay purchase that they start on the Mac by using Touch ID on the iPhone or Apple Pay on the Apple Watch.
 The next logical step is Touch ID on Mac to authenticate locally.